Ibn al-Qalanisi: Biography

-Abu Ya'la ('father of Ya'la'), whose surname was al-Qalanisi ('the Hatter'), descended from the Banu Tamim tribe, and was among the well-educated nobility of the city of Damascus.
-He studied literature, theology, and law, and served firstly as a secretary in, and later the head of, the chancery of Damascus (the Diwan al-Rasa'il).
-He served twice as ra'is of the city, an office equivalent to mayor.
+Hamza, whose kunya was Abū Yaʿlà and nisba was al-Qalānisī 'the Hatter', descended from the Banu Tamim, and was among the well-educated nobility of the city of Damascus.
+He studied literature, theology, and fiqh and served firstly as a secretary in, and later the head of, the Chancery of Damascus.
+He served twice as raʾīs of the city, an office equivalent to mayor.

 "Chronicle of Damascus"

-His chronicle, the Dhail or Mudhayyal Ta'rikh Dimashq ('Continuation of the Chronicle of Damascus') was an extension of the chronicle of Hilal bin al-Muhassin al-Sabi', covering the years 1056 to al-Qalanisi's death in 1160.
-This chronicle is one of the few contemporary accounts of the First Crusade and its immediate aftermath from the Muslim perspective, making it not only a valuable source for modern historians, but also for later 12th-century chronicles, including Ali ibn al-Athir.
+His chronicle, the Dhail Taʼrīkh Dimashq or Mudhayyal Taʼrīkh Dimashq 'Continuation of the Chronicle of Damascus' was an extension of the chronicle of Hilal al-Sabi', covering the years 1056 to al-Qalanisi's death in 1160.
+This chronicle is one of the few contemporary accounts of the First Crusade and its immediate aftermath from the Muslim perspective, making it not only a valuable source for modern historians, but also for later 12th-century chronicles, including ibn al-Athir.
 He also witnessed the siege of Damascus in 1148 during the Second Crusade, which ended in a decisive crusader defeat.

 The entire material of his chronicle covers the time span of two generations, his father's and his own, al-Qalanisi having experienced the First Crusade at a mature age, although apparently not as a fighter.
 Analysing the text, H. A. R. Gibb, his first English translator, reaches the conclusion that al-Qalanisi has extracted his information both from eyewitnesses and documents, a fact strengthened by al-Qalanisi's own description of his modus operandi.
 As a result of al-Qalanisi's careful work, a chief quality noted by Gibb is the accuracy of the chronology of events, for which he even offers the day of the week.

-Gibb extracted from the chronicle and translated to English the material covering the period 1097–1159, which he published in 1932.
+Gibb extracted from the chronicle and translated into English the material covering the period 1097–1159, which he published in 1932.